-The applicant must be a full-time or part-time MHA student who has completed their practicum and presented their practicum paper to a panel for evaluation.
-Applicants must submit with their applications an executive summary, describing an activity or project that they have been involved in which demonstrates a unique contribution to the field of health services, community development and/or the MHA Program and one confidential evaluation from a supervisor, faculty member or employer.
+The applicant must be a full-time or part-time MHA student who has completed their residency and presented their fields project paper to a panel for evaluation.
+Applicants must submit with their applications an executive summary, describing an activity or project that they have been involved in which demonstrates a unique contribution to the field of health services, community development and/or the MHA Program.

 Robert Wood Johnson Award